JorgeDFR/3d_lidar_slam_benchmark_at_iilab/docs/content/benchmark/docker.md

 # Docker Environment

-This page provides information about the Docker environment used for benchmarking the 3D LiDAR-based SLAM algorithms in the IILABS 3D dataset.

-## Overview

 To ensure reproducibility and consistency in the benchmarking process, we provide a Docker environment that contains all the necessary dependencies and configurations for running the SLAM algorithms.
 This Docker environment allows researchers to easily replicate our benchmarking results and test their own algorithms under the same conditions.

 ## Docker Images